-An important note: You are more than welcome to question any of the claims made in the readings, lectures, and other materials provided, and the online discussion group is an appropriate place to do that.
+An important note: You are more than welcome to question any of the claims made in the readings, lectures, and other materials provided, and in-class and online discussion groups are an appropriate place to do that.
 However, please be prepared to explain the source of your question and to support your opinion.
 In addition, courtesy and respect are expected in your posts.
 You are welcome to disagree with someone's point of view and question their conclusions, but please do so without being rude, antagonistic, or disrespectful.
 Posts that do not show common courtesy will not receive credit and are subject to removal from the discussion.